• Skip to main content

 Jump to Recipe Print Recipe

-Gà Xào Sả Ớt is a quick and easy Spicy Lemongrass Chicken that’s perfect for a midweek dinner!
+Gà Xào Sả Ớt is a quick and easy Spicy Lemongrass Chicken that’s perfect for midweek dinners!
 It’s an incredible emergency meal – simply marinate then stir fry – and you’ll be blown away by the exceptional flavor.
-The best part is it pairs well with just about anything!
+The best part is it pairs well with just about anything.

 For a vegetarian version, try Mum’s Easy Lemongrass Tofu!